An Awesome Wall Frame with a Vintage Look

 When I saw this plan by Amy from Her Tool Belt on the Remodelaholic site, I was in love!
 I frequently stalk other blogs and always find something I want to make, build, or do.
 This decorative window frame is easy to build and I made one modification by adding narrow trim around the front.

-The plans can be found here and include the material list, cut list, and all of the instructions to build the frame.
+The plans can be found at the Remodelaholic site and include the material list, cut list, and all of the instructions to build the frame.
 I made the frame using scrap wood.
 The plans call for ripping narrow strips (1/4″ and 1/2″) of a 2×4 or 1×3 to use as the stops and dividers.
 If you are not comfortable ripping narrow pieces on a table saw, craft boards (carried by most major home improvement retailers) come in 1/2″ and 1/4″ thicknesses and can be easily substituted in this plan.

 When I cut the horizontal pieces for the dividers, I cut them too short (the story of my life!).
 This left a small gap where the horizontal dividers meet the vertical dividers.